mmsbrggr/forty-jekyll-theme/_frontpages/academia.md

 I am currently working on the [ProbInG](https://probing-lab.github.io/) project.

+Moreover, I am part of the [forsyste research unit](https://forsyte.at/people/moosbrugger/).

 For more details see my [academic CV]({{ site.baseurl }}{% link /assets/cv.pdf %}).